afreenalam198/Potato_Plant_Disease_Classification_Using_CNN/README.md

 ## Data Processing

 Data augmentation techniques were applied to the training data to improve the model's generalization ability.
-This involved techniques such as rotation, zooming, flipping, etc.
+This involved the following techniques - flipping, rotation and contrast.

 ## Model Architecture

-A simple Convolutional Neural Network (CNN) model was developed for image classification.
+A six layer Convolutional Neural Network (CNN) model was developed for image classification.
 The architecture included:

 * **Input Layer:** To receive the image data.
 * **Data Preprocessing Layer:** Resizing and rescaling the input images to a suitable format for the CNN.